-And I will put enmity between you and the woman, and between your offspring and hers [...]
-To the woman He said, I will make your pains in childbearing very severe; with painful labor you will give birth to children.
+And I will put enmity between you and the woman, and between your offspring and hers...To the woman He said, I will make your pains in childbearing very severe; with painful labor you will give birth to children.
 Your desire will be for your husband, and he will rule over you.
-To Adam he said, Because you listened to your wife and ate fruit from the tree about which I commanded you, ‘You must not eat from it,’ Cursed is the ground because of you; Through painful toil you will eat food from it all the days of your life [...].
-By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return (Genesis 3:15-19).
+To Adam he said, Because you listened to your wife and ate fruit from the tree about which I commanded you, ‘You must not eat from it,’ Cursed is the ground because of you; Through painful toil you will eat food from it all the days of your life...By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return (Gen 3:15-19 NIV).

 In Western culture, the Garden of Eden represents not only the time and place of the expulsion but also a destination accessible to all righteous persons after their deaths.
 Happiness without suffering is inherent in the primal, pre-fall state from which point man’s fate is encumbered by suffering, while happiness is promised to the righteous at the end of days.

 Despite differences between biblical stories, a unified perception lies at the foundation of most biblical texts due to the direct and continuous linkage between sin and punishment.
-This direct linkage is portrayed throughout the Bible.
+This direct linkage is portrayed throughout the Bible (Scholem 1992, 163):

-However, if you do not obey the Lord your God and do not carefully follow all his commands and decrees I am giving you today, all these curses will come on you and overtake you: You will be cursed in the city and cursed in the country [...]
-You will be cursed when you come in and cursed when you go out [...]
-You will build a house, but you will not live in it.
-You will plant a vineyard, but you will not even begin to enjoy its fruit [...]
-All these curses will come on you.
-They will pursue you and overtake you until you are destroyed, because you did not obey the Lord your God and observe the commands and decrees he gave you. [...]
-Just as it pleased the Lord to make you prosper and increase in number, so it will please him to ruin and destroy you (Deuteronomy 28:15-63).
+However, if you do not obey the Lord your God and do not carefully follow all his commands and decrees I am giving you today, all these curses will come on you and overtake you: You will be cursed in the city and cursed in the country...You will be cursed when you come in and cursed when you go out...You will build a house, but you will not live in it.
+You will plant a vineyard, but you will not even begin to enjoy its fruit… All these curses will come on you.
+They will pursue you and overtake you until you are destroyed, because you did not obey the Lord your God and observe the commands and decrees he gave you...Just as it pleased the Lord to make you prosper and increase in number, so it will please him to ruin and destroy you (Deut 28:15-63 NIV).

-Israel’s prophets guarantee happiness for the righteous and suffering for the sinner:

-Tell the righteous it will be well with them, for they will enjoy the fruit of their deeds.
+Israel’s prophets guarantee happiness for the righteous and suffering for the sinner: “Tell the righteous it will be well with them, for they will enjoy the fruit of their deeds.
 Woe to the wicked!
 Disaster is upon them!
-They will be paid back for what their hands have done (Isaiah 3:10-11).

-But blessed is the one who trusts in the Lord, whose confidence is in him.
-They will be like a tree planted by the water [...]
-It has no worries in a year of drought and never fails to bear fruit. [...]
-I the Lord search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve (Jeremiah 17:7-10).
+They will be paid back for what their hands have done.”
+(Isa 3:10-11 NIV).
+“But blessed is the one who trusts in the Lord, whose confidence is in him.
+They will be like a tree planted by the water...It has no worries in a year of drought and never fails to bear fruit...
+I the Lord search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve” (Jer 17:7-10 NIV).